-- Creates file a history for recovery
+- Creates a file history for recovery

 A possible disadvantage is computational overheads in computing the delta differences.
 The advantages mostly outweigh the disadvantage though - I/O is generally more expensive than CPU cycles.

-We will look at the threshold at which Dropbox initiates the delta sync instead of uploading the entire file.
+We will look at the threshold at which Dropbox initiates a delta sync instead of uploading the entire file.
 For comparison we will compare this with Google drive and its mechanisms to handle and sync small changes inside large files.

 TEST 1 (50MB)

 We generated a 50MB file filled with random data from here (pinetools.com).
 We then dropped the file in our Dropbox folder and timed the upload until the tray icon shows all files up to date:

 Upload speed is approximately 8MBit/s.
 The 50MB file uploaded in approximately 60 seconds.